neothink-dao/neothink.io/docs/STRATEGIC-VALUE.md

 **Result**: Only 12% of users complete this fragmented journey.

 ### Unified Platform User Journey
-John joins Ascenders at $19/month.
-Based on his reading patterns, he receives personalized recommendations for Immortals content.
+John joins Ascenders at $99/month.
+Based on his reading patterns about business health, he receives personalized recommendations for Immortals content about Project Life supplements.
 With one click, he can:
 - Preview Immortals content with his existing account
-- Upgrade to a dual-platform subscription at $29/month
+- Upgrade to a dual-platform subscription at $198/month
 - Maintain a single profile across both communities
 - Receive personalized recommendations spanning both platforms